 The University is committed to ensuring the privacy and proper handling of SSNs and other confidential information that it collects and maintains from students, faculty, staff, and other individuals associated with the University.

 A unique identification number shall be assigned to all students, employees, and other individuals associated with the University.
 This University ID shall be assigned at the earliest possible point of contact between the individual and the University.
 The ID shall be used as the campus ID Card identifier and shall be used in all future electronic systems and on paper documents to identify, track, and to provide service to individuals associated with the University.
 It shall be permanently associated with the individual to whom it is originally assigned.
-The ID shall be jointly maintained and administered by the Registrar, University Housing & Dining and Information Technology Services (ITS).
+The ID shall be jointly maintained and administered by the Registrar, University Housing & Dining and Information Technology (IT).

 Personal information shall not be publicly posted or displayed in a manner where either the University ID or the Social Security Number identifies the individual associated with the information.